 - Homes for Heroes.
 Homes for Heroes is a licensed real estate company that specializes in helping heroes buy, sell, and refinance homes.
 That includes law enforcement, firefighters, EMS staff, active-duty and reserve military, veterans, health care professionals, and teachers.
 The company says most of its clients save at least $2,400 by using its service.

 - Husqvarna.
 Both active and retired first responders can get a 10% discount on Husqvarna home and garden tools sold through local dealers.
-The offer also applies to military members and veterans and (through Aug.
-31, 2020) to health care workers.
+The offer also applies to military members and veterans.

 - Leesa.
-The online mattress store Leesa is offering discounts to essential workers and first responders like hospital workers, EMTs, delivery drivers, bank, pharmacy, and grocery store employees during the COVID-19 crisis.
+The online mattress store Leesa is offering discounts to essential workers and first responders during the COVID-19 crisis.
+Hospital workers, EMTs, delivery drivers, and bank, pharmacy, and grocery store employees all qualify.
 To get your discount, call 757-347-8710.

 - Lovesac.
-The Heroes Discount Program gives first responders, health care workers, teachers, and active or retired service members and their dependents a discount of 40% on furniture and accessories from Lovesac.
+The Heroes Discount Program gives active first responders a discount of 5% on furniture and accessories from Lovesac.
+Health care workers, teachers, and active or retired service members and their dependents also qualify.
 This deal is available in showrooms or online with SheerID verification.

 - Tervis.
 Insulated drinkware from Tervis is 15% cheaper for first responders who verify online with ID.me.
 The deal is also available to military members, teachers, students, and government employees.

 - Tuft & Needle.
-High-end mattresses from Tuft & Needle come with a 15% discount for first responders, health care workers, and veterans.
+High-end mattresses from Tuft & Needle come with a 15% discount for first responders, health care workers, active military, and veterans.
 The website uses SheerID for verification.

 - Toolbarn.
 The First Responder Discount Program from Toolbarn gives active-duty police officers, firefighters, and EMTs a 5% discount on eligible products.
 Fill out an online form to apply for the program, and use the code “TBHeroes” at checkout.